Ng0cMy/SQL-Project-2---Carbon-Emission-Analysis/README.md

 ### Carbon footprints (PCFs) have gradually increased since 2013 and peaked in 2015 at 43188.90, then gradually decreased in the following years.

+## 7. Which industry groups has demonstrated the most notable decrease in carbon footprints (PCFs) over time?